 He starts to ask me questions and I can only sort of hear him (huh? yeah, totally, haha! what?) and eventually he says, “You wanna get out of here?”

-It’s only after we’re in a cab halfway across the city that I realize I must have left Frankie there and my phone is dead.
-She’s probably going to be worried about me, and if I’m being honest my breathing is a little quick, but whenever I get wherever we’re going I’m sure I’ll be able to get a charger.
+It’s only after we’re in a cab halfway across the city that I realize I left Frankie at the club and my phone is dead.
+She’s probably going to be worried about me, and if I’m being honest my breathing is a little quick, but whenever I get wherever we’re going I’m sure I can get a charger.
 This is nothing like last time when my phone powered down.
 It can’t be.
 I’m completely in control.

 I don’t know where he’s taking me and that’s the sort of thing that should worry me—I can feel anxiety nagging at the corner of my mind but I push it back.
 I’m done being nervous all the time.
 Usually the only thing that keeps me together is worrying about other people, trying to keep Becca away from sharp objects and Frankie away from sharply dressed men, reminding Maryam to take her meds and reminding James not to take Maryam’s meds.
 I met all of them but Frankie in college after I stopped trying to fit in with the international students and the other Latinos and realized my niche could best be described as (✓) Other.
 Anyway I’m good at keeping them organized, but when that’s not on the table I start worrying about myself and everything falls apart again.
 So I won’t worry about myself anymore.
 I’ll land on my feet.
 I always do.

 When he asks about me I decide to tell him the basics—Dominican-Austrian by blood, cosmopolitan by upbringing, American by citizenship and schooling and heart.
 I mention that I’m going through a breakup but I decide not to tell him why.
-I haven’t really said it out loud to anyone yet.
-He doesn’t pry.
+I haven’t really said it out loud to anyone yet, not in so many words, and luckily he doesn’t pry.

 He’s sweet, and funny, and I start to forget my phone is dead and Frankie’s probably half-crazy.
 We keep talking and he seems to really like me and when the waffles are gone we don’t really notice because we’re just sitting there, talking, and then a waitress comes over with the check and we both reach for our wallets because blondes reach for their wallet then acquiesce.